According to what I have seen, those who plow iniquity and sow trouble, reap the same. Job 4:8

 21 You will be hidden from the scourge of the tongue,

-neither will you be afraid of destruction when it comes.
+and you will not be afraid of destruction when it comes.

 22 You will laugh at destruction and famine,

-neither will you be afraid of the animals of the earth.
+and you will not be afraid of the animals of the earth.

 23 For you will be allied with the stones of the field.